ryanwelcher/Bash-Scripts/README.md

 Quickly switch between installed SVN versions using brew to link and unlink the files appropriate files Requires brew and assumes subversion 1.8 and 1.7 are available.

+Not strictly WordPress related but helpful as Core uses a different version of SVN than VIP.

 Usage : `switchSVN 18`